 Forrest Kinney is an educator who has taught music for four decades.
 He is a Nationally Certified Teacher of Music (NCTM) as recognized by the Music Teachers National Association (MTNA).
 His goal is to help others become creative, whole musicians capable of enjoying the Four Arts of Music: improvising, arranging, composing, and interpreting.

 Forrest is frequently a presenter at conferences and public events.
 He has given hundreds of presentations (speeches, workshops, master classes, concerts, teaching demonstrations, etc.) for music educators in the U.S., Canada, and Europe.
 He has been the Conference Clinician, Conference Artist, or Guest Artist at eighteen state and national music teacher conferences.
 This includes six straight years (2012-2017) as a Guest Artist at the Music Teachers Association of California conference.
 In 2015, he gave five presentations at the National Conference on Keyboard Pedagogy, including a Teaching Demonstration of the Four Arts.
 Though he usually speaks about the Four Arts, his topics have included performance anxiety, piano technique, songwriting, the history of music, and creative practicing.

 Forrest is a pianist and performer.
 He has given many solo and collaborative concerts in the past few decades, many with vocalist Kevin Helppie, his collaborator on the World Songs project, and Andrea Rackl, his duet partner.
 At his engagements, he often begins by spontaneously composing pieces for audience members based on notes or themes given him.
 He also frequently improvises with audience members, some who have never played the piano before.
-Forrest played for the 25th time at the home of Bill and Melinda Gates in May, 2017.
-He also performed at many events hosted by the Seattle Symphony.
+Forrest played for the 26th time at the home of Bill and Melinda Gates in December, 2017.
+He has also performed at many events hosted by the Seattle Symphony.

 Forrest is professional arranger.
-His arrangements for the piano and a variety of instruments are included in 40 publications by Frederick Harris Music.
+His arrangements for the piano and a variety of instruments are included in 40 publications by RCM Publishing.